layarlegenda59/KP2A/README.md

 3. **Set up database tables:**
    - In your Supabase dashboard, go to SQL Editor
+   - Copy and paste the entire content of `database-setup.sql` file
+   - Click "Run" to execute the script
+   - Wait for the success message: "✅ KP2A Cimahi database setup completed successfully!"

-   - Run the migration files in order:
+   **Alternative:** You can also run the migration files individually:
      - `supabase/migrations/20250808003021_precious_flame.sql`
      - `supabase/migrations/20250808003051_icy_wood.sql`